Praised by RBB (Rundfunk Berlin-Brandenburg) Kulturradio: "New Discovery! A very talented collaborative pianist!"

 Han-Wen was twice YAMAHA foundation of Taiwan fellowship recipient in 2006, earned scholarships at the Aspen Music Festival from 2010-11.
 She took part in SongFest as one of the Marc and Eva Stern Fellows in 2010, and was awarded the 2013 Collaborative Piano Fellowship from Music Academy of the West in the U.S. She's accepted to the organization "Jeunes Talents" in Paris, France.
 She is a national and international competition prizewinning pianist, 1 prize in the Taichung City's Piano Competition, 1 prize in the Seidof International Piano Competition and 1 prize in the Vienna International Piano Competition.
 In 2014 she won 1 prize in the Clara Schumann Duo Competition in Leipzig with violist Seungwon Lee and soprano Chueh-Yu Lai.
 Among 103 groups, she won 1st prize with cellist Mon-Puo Lee in the form of a duo in the 19th Kiejstut Bacewicz International Chamber Music Competition in Poland in 2016, the same year in September, she was awarded the Best Accompanist Prize from the George Enescu Festival Competition in Bucharest, Romania.

-Ms. Yu had served as staff pianist at the New England Conservatory, MIT (Massachusetts Institute of Technology), the 2012 Foulger International Music Festival, as faculty pianist in the Prague Summer Nights Festival in 2015, staff pianist of the Euro Music Festival and Academy, International Music Festival Music Islands and Young Concert Artist European Audition in 2017.
+Ms. Yu had served as staff pianist at the New England Conservatory, MIT (Massachusetts Institute of Technology), the 2012 Foulger International Music Festival, as faculty pianist in the Prague Summer Nights Festival in 2015, International Music Festival Music Islands and Young Concert Artist European Audition in 2017, staff pianist of the Euro Music Festival and Academy (2015-2018) and also Internationale Schlossfestspiele in Hohenpriessnitz und Machern in 2018.